egemenengin/InteractiveCatalog/README.md

 Video Link:

 ## Description
 User can select different weapons from different types of weapons.
+They can rotate the selected weapon.
+With hotspots on the selected weapon, information panels can be opened about that weapon and its parts.

 Current Weapon Types:

 1. Assault Rifles

     a.
 Colt M4